alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Have a shared space (e.g., google drive, dropbox) where all the authors, reviewers, designers, etc have access and can share information

   * Bring to this book what you have found useful in other books.
 This might be the writing style, the information boxes, the style of the chapter (introduction, body, summary)
+  * For practical books (e.g., learning a new language or framework, practicing patterns) write down examples and their solutions at the end of each chapter.